gocodeup/intro-to-testing-js/README.md

 - Step 6: Repeat (Repeat the process by moving to build the next, small test)
 - Always: Add, commit, and push your work to GitHub.

-### Exercise #3 - Add a realistic test
+### Exercise #3 - Add a test to convirm actual vs. expected output.
-- Step 1: It's time to add a realistic assertion.
+- Step 1: How that the function exists and returns the right data type, let's add our first realistic assertion.
 In `tests.js`, assert that `sayHello("Jane")` returns `"Hello, Jane!"`.
 Our first test should be *super* simple and *super* small.
 - Step 2: Run all tests and make sure that this newly added test is red.
 - Step 3: If the test wants us to return `"Hello, Jane!"` then literally write `return "Hello, Jane!";` because that's the simplest way to green a test looking for `"Hello, Jane!"`.
 - Step 4: Run all tests.
 They should all be green at this point.
 - Step 5: It's too soon to refactor.
-- Step 6: Repeat (meaning to add another test, so move to the next exercise)
+- Step 6: Repeat (meaning to add another test, so let's move to the next exercise)

 ### Exercise #4 Add another small, simple test
 - Step 1:  In `tests.js`, assert that `sayHello("Alex")` returns `"Hello, Alex!"`.
 Our first test should be *super* simple and *super* small.
-This means that our our test should look like `expect(sayHello("Alex")).toBe("Hello, Alex!")`.
+This means that our next test should look like `expect(sayHello("Alex")).toBe("Hello, Alex!")`.
 - Step 2: Run all tests and make sure that this newly added test is red.
-- Step 3: It's challenging not to jump to the "correct" answer already, but let's stay close to the method.
+- Step 3: It's challenging not to jump to the "correct" answer already, but let's stay close to the TDD method.
 Write *just* enough code to green the test.
 This means making sure that the `sayHello` function definition inside of `code.js` takes an an input argument.
 If `input === "Alex"`, then we `return "Hello, Alex!"` else `return "Hello, Jane!"`.
-Don't get too fancy, yet.
+Don't get too fancy.
 A cornerstone of TDD is refactoring only once you have a handful of green tests, not just one or two with new inputs.
 - Step 4: Run all tests, expecting that all are now green.
 Does each test turn green?
 If so, then we can proceed.
 We can't refactor unless we have greened a test, even with a hard-coded implementation.
 - Step 5: If you feel the urge to refactor already, hang on!
 Let's add one more test!
 - Step 6: Repeat (add another test!)

-### Exercise 6 One more test before refactoring...
+### Exercise #6 One more test before refactoring...
 - Step 1: Add another (tiny) assertion!
 In `tests.js`, assert that `sayHello("Pat")` returns `"Hello, Pat!"`.
 Since our tests should be super simple, the assertion should be `expect(sayHello("Pat")).toBe("Hello, Pat!")`
 - Step 2: Run all tests and make sure that this newly added test is red and failing.
 - Step 3: Again, you may feel the urge to jump to the "correct" answer already.
 Let's stay on target.
 Write *just* enough code to green the test.
 For this case, *just enough* code means adding another conditional such that if `input === "Pat"`, then the function should have `return "Hello, Pat!"`.
 - Step 4: Run all tests.
 Does each test turn green?
 If so, then we can proceed.
 - Step 5: Refactor!
 It's definitely refactoring time!

-### Refactoring
+### Refactoring step
 - How do we know that it's time to refactor?
 The answer: Once we have a handful of green tests, but the logic feels hard-coded, funky, or incomplete, then it's probably refactoring time.
 - Notice that when the input is "Jane", "Pat", or "Alex", the tests green.
 But what if we sent in any other name as the argument?
 - When every new test means that we're adding another `if` or `else if` to the code, is there a better way of doing things?